HOW MUCH DOES IT COST TO GET MARRIED IN ICELAND IN 2026?

 Fun Activities (prices are for 2 people)

 No adventure is complete without doing something memorable and fun that you enjoy doing together or trying some completely new experience!
-Some of them are free of course like hiking, having a picnic in a scenic spot or hot spring dipping while others require special equipment or certified guides.
+Some of them are free like hiking, having a picnic in a scenic spot or hot spring dipping while others require a private tour or certified guides.
 Here are some of my favourites that I would recommend:

 • Glacier hiking and exploring ice caves and blue crevasses – private guided tours from $490, including professional gear